-A significant airlines and allergies report was released in Canada this summer, and it does not contain good news for those of us concerned about adequate anaphylaxis readiness in the skies.
+A significant airlines and allergies report was released in Canada in July 2016, and it does not contain good news for those of us concerned about adequate anaphylaxis readiness in the skies.
 A few news outlets rushed to accept the findings as gospel, with headlines such as the CBC’s “No Proof to Back Most Peanut Plane Fears, Inquiry Finds.”
 (Who measured “most peanut plane fears?”
 Answer: no one.)

 In Allergic Living’s view, the report of the Canadian inquiry into peanut, tree nut and sesame allergies on airplanes is generally disappointing and, at times, disturbing.

 Our biggest concerns are: a dismissive attitude toward the risk of accidental allergen ingestion for passengers who are 35,000 feet in the air; the lack of recommendations to train crews to be able to assist a passenger who is experiencing anaphylaxis; the rejection of advice to recommend epinephrine auto-injectors (rather than syringes and vials which require medical expertise) in on-board medical kits; and a failure to even consider P.A. allergy announcements to other passengers.
 (The practice of requesting that others refrain from eating peanuts or nuts is undertaken on Canada’s WestJet, and the airline does not find it a problem to provide.)